nuxnik/tyro79/README.md

 ### Runcam 5

 The SQ12 mount is a work in progress with the new mounting base.
-However, a different version is already available as a printable STL file on [Thingiverse](https://www.thingiverse.com/thing:4700483)
+However, a different version is already available on [github](https://github.com/nuxnik/tyro79-sq12-mount) and also as a printable STL file on [Thingiverse](https://www.thingiverse.com/thing:4700483)

 ![SQ12](img/mount1.jpg)
 ![SQ12](img/mount2.jpg)